-The Survivors/Los Sobrevivientes is based on the historically documented group of women, children and slave people who survived the battle of the Alamo.
-It’s an epic historical drama told by a diverse ensemble of people who didn’t make it into the history books.
-It’s an intimately drawn look at the surprising alliances necessary to survive the shifting and mercurial rule of Mexico’s fledgling democracy.
+Survivors, an Alamo Play is based on the historically documented group of women, children and enslaved people who survived the battle of the Alamo.
+An epic historical drama told by a diverse ensemble of people who didn’t make it into the history books, it’s also an intimately drawn look at the surprising alliances necessary to survive the shifting and mercurial rule of Mexico’s fledgling democracy.

-Developed through The University of Texas and Kitchen Dog Theatre.
+Developed through The University of Texas and Kitchen Dog Theatre and Theatre Synesthesia.
 An NNPN Showcase Finalist.